Younase/FrenchGroffFormatter/README.md

-# FrenchLatexFormatter
+# FrenchGroffFormatter
-Python script formats latin(french) letters to Latex compatible
+Python script formats latin(french) letters to Latex compatible (or just use [preconv](https://man7.org/linux/man-pages/man1/preconv.1.html)).

 # Use
     -put your text in source.txt (same directory as the script)